Time for FBI director Comey to resign

 The FBI was now taking "appropriate investigative steps. ... to assess their importance to our investigation."
 What in the world does this mean?
 One thing it means is that this issue will move to front and center during the final days of the presidential campaign.

-Voters must now be subjected to endless speculation in the press and explicit accusations from the Trump campaign and other Republicans candidates that Hillary is a "criminal" aided and abetted by a rigged FBI and Justice Department.
+Voters must now be subjected to endless speculation in the press and explicit accusations from the Trump campaign and other Republican candidates that Hillary Clinton is a "criminal" aided and abetted by a rigged FBI and Justice Department.
 Comey's "openness and transparency" will blow up in his face and further tarnish the FBI's reputation.
-He has reinserted the bureau into the political process.
+He has reinserted the Bureau into the political process.

 The director probably feared that leaks would lead to speculation that a renewed Hillary investigation was underway.
-In trying to get ahead of criticism of the FBI for jumping to a conclusion too quickly and closing the original Hillary investigation, he has only made matters worse and inserted a huge new issue into the presidential campaign, 11 days before the election.
+In trying to get ahead of criticism of the FBI for jumping to a conclusion too quickly and closing the original Hillary Clinton email investigation, he has only made matters worse and dropped a huge new issue into the presidential campaign, 11 days before the election.

-In truth, investigations open and close routinely secretly when new evidence comes to light.
+In truth, investigations open and close routinely and secretly when new evidence comes to light.
 Each new scrap in a pile of useful or useless evidence is not announced in real time, like a scandal in a scripted reality TV Show.
 Perhaps it's time for the embattled FBI director who seems to have forgotten how to conduct a proper investigation to resign.

 Comey's public announcement in July that the FBI had concluded its investigation regarding Hillary Clinton's use of a private email server in the conduct of official State Department business and would not recommend the lodging of criminal charges was historically unprecedented in a high-profile political case.